A Single Customer View (SCV): Everything You Need to Know

-NoSQL databases began to be seen as the solution.
-NoSQL is built to handle large amounts of unstructured data.
-It’s more flexible, scalable, and faster than SQL when dealing with something like Big Data.
 Unlike SQL, NoSQL systems can track any piece of data at any time, with no need to prepare the structure for it.
-New data sources can be tracked without the need to set anything up.
+New data sources can be tracked without the need to set anything up, and the system is much less likely to produce duplicate data.
 In short, NoSQL was better for using the data these companies now had access to.

 How Did Bloomreach Solve the Single Customer View?

-Rather than altering existing tech to face a new problem, Bloomreach had the opportunity to look at the problem first, then create the tech around it: a customer is interacting with my company right now; I need to qualify them and take action.
-This approach allowed Bloomreach to create a truly customer-centric system; an all-in-one customer data platform built around NoSQL, rather than one adapted to work around the limitations.
+Rather than altering existing tech to face a new problem, Bloomreach had the opportunity to look at the problem first, then create the tech around it.
+As soon as a customer interacts with your company, you need to qualify them and take action in that exact moment.
+This approach allowed Bloomreach to create a truly customer-centric system: an all-in-one customer data platform built around NoSQL, rather than one adapted to work around the limitations of relational datadabes.

-CRM system, Email management, campaign building and automation, real-time predictions, analytics, etc. all available within one dashboard.
-With data updating so fast you can actually watch a customer profile update itself as the customer clicks around.
+And Bloomreach Engagement brings the essential marketing tools together with this unique 360-degree customer view.
+You get a CRM system, email management platform, campaign building and automation capabilities, real-time predictions, analytics, and more, all available within one dashboard.
+Plus, the data that powers all your efforts is constantly updating — so fast that you can actually watch a customer profile update itself as the customer clicks around.

-And it’s not just about speed.
-The flexibility of this customer-centric system, built around NoSQL and using In Memory Framework, creates new opportunities for communicating with customers.
-With a system parsing each individual action that every customer takes, in real-time, Bloomreach has been able to develop powerful customer recommendations that adapt and interact with the customer, even as they browse the site.
+But it’s not just about speed.
+The flexibility of this customer-centric system, built around NoSQL and using an in-memory framework, creates new opportunities for communicating with customers.
+With a system parsing each individual action that every customer takes in real time, Bloomreach has developed powerful customer recommendations that adapt and interact with the customer, even as they browse the site.

-Bloomreach Engagement: You’re given a boat designed for the ocean.
+With Bloomreach Engagement, you’re on a boat designed for the ocean.
 Not only does it keep you afloat, it’s the optimal method for navigating the seas.

-- Not all single customer view are equal — most legacy companies run theirs on converted Relational Databases, creating a slower, less flexible single customer view than one built around a NoSQL database from the beginning.
+- Not all single customer views are equal — most legacy companies run their SCVs on converted relational databases, creating a slower, less-flexible single customer view than one built around a NoSQL database from the beginning.

 - Optimal email send times